 “No way.
 At bath time my kids get measuring cups, turkey basters and maybe a sibling if there’s one available, but not me.
 If I’m going to take a bath, it’ll be alone or with a good book.
 And as far as playing Barbies, that’s what they have friends for.
 I’d rather be shot in the foot than sit and play Barbies.
 The rare times I’ve done it to be ‘nice’, they always said I wasn’t ‘playing right’ anyway.”

 I remember a similar conversation a few years ago with another friend.
 Her boys always had her down on the floor playing GI Joe.
 Of course she never ‘played right’ either.
 I couldn’t believe there were parents out there who could do this without going insane.

 One day it came up and when I told her I didn’t do that, she couldn’t believe that this wasn’t some sort of ‘required’ parental duty, even though she hated it.

 I told them both: “I love reading books with the kids, playing outside, playing games (especially this one or this one!), watching movies, or taking them to various fun places now and then, so those are the types of things we do together.
 But pretend play on the floor?
 No way.
 I’m happy to invite their friends over for that, since I know how important pretend play is to their growing brains, but I’m not doing it.”

 Both of them had this sound of freedom in their voice when they said, “Wow!
 I always thought I had to do that with them, but I really can’t stand it!”

 So for all you parents out there who need permission not to play that way with your kids, here it is.
 Now if you do enjoy pretend playing with your kids, great.
 Maybe it’s board games that make your skin crawl.
 Whatever it is that you enjoy with your kids, do that.
-Do something fun with them as often as possible, but don’t suffer through the stuff you hate, they'll catch on to how you really feel anyway.
+Do something fun with them as often as possible, but don’t suffer through the stuff you hate.
+They'll catch on to how you really feel about it anyway.